bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 }
 ```

-## Texture atlas rework
+## Texture Atlas Rework

 <div class="release-feature-authors">authors: @ManevilleF</div>

 Texture atlases are a tool used to efficiently combine multiple images into a single larger texture called an atlas.

-Bevy 0.13 significantly reworks them, reducing boilerplate and making the feature more data-oriented.
+**Bevy 0.13** significantly reworks them, reducing boilerplate and making the feature more data-oriented.
 Say goodbye to `TextureAtlasSprite` and `UiTextureAtlasImage` components (and the corresponding `Bundle` types):
 texture atlasing is now enabled by adding a single _additional_ component to your sprite and image entities: `TextureAtlas`.